z00mik/Stego-Challenges-HackTheBox-Write-Ups/Massacre/README.md

                 nozero.append(rgb)
 ```

-Process just the octals which isn't end with 0:
+**2. Process just the octals which isn't end with 0:**

 ```python
 for i in nozero:
         if i[0] % 10 != 0 or i[1] % 10 != 0 or i[2] % 10 != 0:  # Some numbers don't end with 0, so we'll want it
 ```

-Then extract the LSB (least significant bit), generating a new RGB value, convert it to binary and finally gets the ASCII char represents by the binary number converted to decimal:
+**3. Then extract the LSB (least significant bit), generating a new RGB value, convert it to binary and finally gets the ASCII char represents by the binary number converted to decimal:**

 ```python
             r = '{:08b}'.format(i[R] % 10)[6:8] # Get the last 2 bits of the octal obtained by doing module 10, and convert them to binary